History of Zambia: Towards one-party rule

-The economy and the copper crisis
+Economy and the copper crisis

 After independence, Zambia adopted a left-wing economic policy.
 The economy was, to some extent, run by central planning under five year plans.
 Private companies were nationalised and incorporated into large state-owned conglomerates.
 The government's goal was to be self-sufficient, which it sought to achieve through import substitution.
 At first, the plan worked and the economy grew steadily.
 However, in the mid-1970s, the economy started to decline drastically.
 During the period between 1975 and 1990 Zambia's economy dropped by approximately 30%.

 To deal with the crisis, Zambia took big loans from the International Monetary Fund and the Worldbank hoping that copper prices would rise again soon, instead of issuing structural reforms.